SiarheiBokuts/NestJS-playground/README.md

 - **Enhance the frontend UI**: make it more responsive, intuitive, and visually appealing.
 - Implement **pagination and/or infinite scroll** for lists of todos to improve performance and usability.

-This would make the project production-ready in terms of authentication, session management, and overall user experience.
+This would make the project production-ready in terms of authentication, session management, and overall user experience. ðŸ¤—